mrhouzlane/CaptainHooks/README.md

 ## Technologies Used

+### Scaffold ETH :

+Multichain version of scaffold eth so letting users to try in different networks, (add liquidity, remove liquidity, swap in example ui, how much token in each pool)

 ### Uniswap

 Uniswap offers seamless integrations for hooks in UniswapV4.
 This enables us to create custom pools.
 We have used it [here]().